vatpac-technology/sops/docs/terminal/sydney.md

     Departure controllers should take extra caution when processing YSBK departures via OLSEM/WOL to ensure they reach `A100` prior to entering REP airspace.

 It is vital that Approach controllers ensure all arriving aircraft are established below `A090` no later than 20DME to avoid conflicting with departures utilising the airspace.
 All STARs have height requirements which ensure this is achieved.
-Aircraft inbound to YSBK or YSSY who are not cleared via a STAR should be instructed to reach `A090` by 20DME.
+Aircraft inbound to YSBK or YSSY that are not cleared via a STAR should be instructed to reach `A090` by 20DME.

 !!! info
     Circumstances like excessive weather deviation may make the use of REP impractical.
 Controllers should coordinate with other TMA positions and suspend REP in this case.